-Richard explains, ‘Pesticides can be great at keeping unwanted pests away from bee hives but they can also kill bees at the same time therefore as a general rule it is advised you do not use them in your garden.’
+Richard Petrie from Thomas Sanderson explains, 'Pesticides can be great at keeping unwanted pests away from bee hives but they can also kill bees at the same time therefore as a general rule it is advised you do not use them in your garden.'

 'If you need to use pesticides, it is advised that you do your research into which is best for you and that you use them in the evening hours.'

-Investing in a bee hotel, like this one from Naturais at Amazon is a great way to boost bee diversity in your garden, by attracting solitary species.
+Investing in a bee hotel is a great way to boost bee diversity in your garden, by attracting solitary species.
 Position bee hotels in full sun and over time, solitary bees will lay their eggs in bee hotel cavities.
 The eggs then hatch and larvae emerge from the hotel.
 Find out more on how to make a bee hotel.

-Gardening expert, Matt Jordan at The Greenhouse People says, ‘To invite more bees into your garden, you could also install bee hotels.
+Matt Jordan, gardening expert at The Greenhouse People says, 'To invite more bees into your garden, you could also install bee hotels.
 Although we typically think of bees as part of a hive, some bees are solitary and will lay their eggs alone in tunnel-like nests.
-Bee hotels are simple to make or can be bought for under £10.’
+Bee hotels are simple to make or can be bought for under £10.'